FarazIbrar/FarazIbrar/README.md

         width="35"></h1>

 ## :sassy_man: About me
-Hi there! 👋 My name is Faraz and I am a second-semester computer science student at Air University, Islamabad.
+Hi there! 👋 My name is Faraz Ibrar and I am a second-semester computer science student at Air University, Islamabad.
 My passion lies in web development.
 I am a proactive learner and enjoy staying up to date with the latest trends and developments in the field of computer science.
 I am also a team player and a creative developer who is always looking for ways to improve and take on new challenges.
 I have a love for the beauty of the clouds and sky and I often capture their stunning visuals.

 ## 👯 Connect with me
 <p>